-How to check the AppleCare warranty status on your iPhone, iPad, Watch, TV, or Mac
+How to check the warranty status on your Apple devices

-How do you make sure your iPhone, iPad, Apple Watch, Apple TV, or Mac is still covered under AppleCare?
-By checking the status on Apple's Warranty Status website.

-Every iPhone, iPad, Apple Watch, Apple TV, and Mac comes with a one year warranty against manufacturing defects and hardware failures.
+Every iPhone, iPad, Apple Watch, Apple TV, and Mac comes with a one-year warranty against manufacturing defects and hardware failures.
 If you choose, you can also extend that warranty for additional years with AppleCare.
-Regardless which warranty you have, you can easily find out whether or not your Apple products are currently covered.
-Here's how.
+Regardless of which warranty you have, you can easily find out whether or not your Apple products are currently covered.

-- How to easily find the serial number for all of your devices using your Apple ID

-- How to find the serial number on your iPhone or iPad
+Checking your AppleCare status for all your Apple devices requires you to know the serial number of the device — the one exception being your best iPhone.
+It's pretty easy to find the serial number of any Apple device, and we will run you through how to do it for each Apple device.

 How to easily find the serial number for all of your devices using your Apple ID